osoekawaitlab/envresolve/docs/adr/0016-mutually-exclusive-parameters-with-typeerror.md

-# Architecture Decision Record (ADR)

-## Title

-Use TypeError-based Custom Exception for Mutually Exclusive Parameters
+# ADR 0016: Use TypeError-based Custom Exception for Mutually Exclusive Parameters

 ## Status